Mia is FANTASTIC!!! She is smart and personable!!Courtney, Kyoto, 2025

 - Surrounding wooded hillside that frames the central tree and adds depth to the scene

 Takeaway: I spent an afternoon in late March 2025 sketching the weeping cherry from the park's eastern side, where I could see its full shape against the hillside rather than fighting for space at the trunk.
-The pink petals looked almost translucent in afternoon light.
+The pink petals looked almost translucent in the afternoon light.
 When I returned three days later for night illumination, the same tree transformed into something theatrical under spotlights, with the crowd energy shifting from quiet observation to festive hanami atmosphere.

 Kiyomizu-dera Temple